 Surprised?
 Mission statements are usually so perfectly accurate that they fail to inspire.
 Have you been in those meetings where everyone around the table has a chance to shove in another word?
 Watch this hilarious video about a groupthink mission statement fiasco.

 Your mission statement may be an airtight description of your raison d’être, but what you need on your home page is something more human, conversational and inspiring.
-At Mission Minded, we counsel our clients to create a short introductory message called the One Minute Message that says clearly what your organization believes, what you do and why you do it.
-Here’s the One Minute Message we helped write for the Coalition for Children Affected by AIDS.
+At Mission Minded, we counsel our clients to create a short introductory message called the Belief Message that says clearly what your organization believes, what you do and why you do it.
+Here’s the Belief Message we helped write for the Coalition for Children Affected by AIDS.
 It’s right on their home page.

 The Coalition for Children Affected by AIDS believes that children need to be made a higher priority in the international response to HIV and AIDS.
 The Coalition brings funders and technical experts together to advocate for the best policy, research, and programs for children because children are a vulnerable population that has too often been overlooked.